sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-2/hana-advanced-analytics-teched-2.md

 ---
-title: SAP TechEd, Choose your favorite food and create view
+title: Choose Your Favorite Food and Create View (SAP TechEd)
-description: Choose your favorite foods in the database and create a database view
+description: Choose your favorite foods in the database and create a database view.
 auto_validation: true
 time: 15
 tags: [ tutorial>beginner, products>sap-cloud-platform--sap-hana-service, products>sap-web-ide]